-8. Douglas Drive Crossing (Constructed 1981-1984)
+7. Douglas Drive Crossing (Constructed 1981-1984)

 - a.
 The concrete box culvert was not entered due to low clearance but appeared to be in satisfactory condition, based on visual inspection. - b.
 The grouted riprap installed on each side of the box culvert outlet has started to deteriorate, and a gap has opened between the grout and the wall of the box culvert.
 This is consistent with previous inspections and has been noted since 2016. - c.
 Spalled concrete was observed at the downstream north (left) wing wall. - d.
-Sediment has deposited in the bottom of the culvert, ranging from 0-4 inches deep. - e.
+Sediment has deposited in the bottom of the culvert, ranging from 0-8 inches deep. - e.
 Some riprap was observed in the culvert. - f.
-On the downstream end of the culvert, settling was observed in the sidewalk on either side of the culvert. - g.
+On the downstream end of the culvert, settling was observed in the sidewalk on each side of the culvert. - g.
 Spalled concrete was observed on the top of the culvert on the downstream end. - h.
 There are two reinforced concrete storm pipes in Douglas Drive that connect on the left (north) side and right (south side) of the culvert.
 The reinforced concrete storm pipe on the right (south) side of the culvert appeared to be significantly cracked. - i.
 Small trees were observed adjacent to the structure at the downstream end. - j.
 Although not part of the flood control project, the privately-owned CMP culvert downstream of the Douglas Drive crossing is in poor condition.
 Sagging of this culvert has been observed during inspections since 2009.
 The culvert is significantly bowing and settling has occurred on either side of the culvert, which is evident in the road pavement above the structure.

-- Remove riprap from the culvert and replace upstream. - Consider adding a railing along the sidewalk at the upstream and downstream end of the culvert. - Consider inspecting the reinforced concrete storm pipe in Douglas Drive that connects to the culvert on the right (south) side and repair as necessary. - Monitor deposited sediment in the culvert. - Monitor grouted riprap at the downstream end of the box culvert. - Monitor spalled concrete at the downstream north (left) wing wall. - Monitor settling in the sidewalk at the downstream end of the culvert. - Although not part of the flood control project, it is recommended that the city coordinate with the property owner to repair or replace the culvert downstream of Douglas Drive.
+- Remove riprap from the culvert and replace upstream. - Consider adding a railing along the sidewalk at the upstream and downstream end of the culvert. - Consider repairing the reinforced concrete storm pipes in Douglas Drive that connect to the culvert on the right (south) side. - Although not part of the flood control project, it is recommended that the city coordinate with the property owner to repair or replace the culvert downstream of Douglas Drive.